AhmadRK94/RecSys-CF/README.md

  * Light Graph Convolutional Network (LightGCN): https://arxiv.org/abs/2002.02126 and https://arxiv.org/abs/2108.08735
  * Embarrassingly Shallow AutoEncoders (EASE): https://arxiv.org/abs/1905.03375
  * Neural Network version of EASE (NeuEASE)

+Note: the models are not tuned and the accuracies are just for demonstration.